JhumaMondal13/Diabetes-Patients/README.md

 # Diabetes_Patients
-My Second Project ' Diabetes Patients' which is a part of Internhsip at MeriSKILL 📊 Exciting Update from my Data Analyst Internship Project! 📈
+My Second Project ' Diabetes Patients' which is a part of Internship at MeriSKILL 📊 Exciting Update from my Data Analyst Internship Project! 📈

 I'm thrilled to share some highlights from my second project during my Data Analyst internship. 🎓